Jbaruz/Deep_Learning_Chatbot/README.md

 ### Installing Dependencies

-Use pipenv to create a virtual environment and install the required dependencies:
+Use pipenv to create a virtual environment and install the required dependencies into your folder project:

 ```bash
 pipenv install flask keras numpy nltk scikit-learn seaborn